opsd-io/.github/profile/README.md

 * Code Contributions,
 * Documentation,
 * Testing and Feedback.
+No contribution is too small, and every contribution helps propel OPSd forward.

 If you like what we do and would like to contribute, visit [contribution](https://github.com/opsd-io/contribution) section to find out how to get started.